What Is AI-Driven Development?

 Claude Code Plugin

-Install Silver Bullet from the host plugin manager, then install the required dependency plugins from their official sources.
+Install Silver Bullet from the host plugin manager or the public alo-labs/claude-plugins marketplace.

 Initialize a Project